simonredfern/SimonSaysSeeq/README.md

 # SimonSaysSeeq
-Simon Says Gray Code Seeq is a simple and hopefully modeless gate sequencer with associated CV envelope generator (and midi looper) that is designed to drive pitch (or other modulation) most likely via a pitch quantizer.
+Simon Says Seeq is a simple and hopefully modeless gate sequencer with associated CV envelope generator (and midi looper) that is designed to drive pitch (or other modulation) most likely via a pitch quantizer.

-This software (in various forms) will hopefully run on various Teensy based hardware.
+This software (in various forms) will hopefully run on various Teensy (and more recently Linux) based hardware.
 Two are working so far.
+Bela Salt version is very basic so far.

 Platform                  Status

-* 1010Music Euroshield.     - Works (however this module is discontinued by 1010Music?)
+* 1010Music Euroshield.     - Works (however this module is discontinued by 1010Music)

 * Betweener                 - Works but currently the tool chain is broken so I can't compile